endepointe/threathunter/README.md

 # ThreatHunter

-A modular tool for auditing hybrid environments.
+Assume You Are Comprimised.

 ## Overview

-**ThreatHunter** is an open-source framework designed for on-prem and cloud environments.
+**ThreatHunter** is a shell environment framework designed for on-prem and cloud environments.

-* Continuously ingests logs, cloud events, telemetry, and container behavior from multiple clients, called Silos.
+* Ingests logs as needed, cloud events, telemetry, and container behavior from multiple clients, called Silos.
-* Correlates activity against **MITRE TTPs** using a knowledge graph in a central Hub.
+* Correlate activity against **MITRE TTPs** using a knowledge graph in a central Hub.
-* Uses **recon**: curated detection queries.
+* Use **Recon**: curated detection queries.
 * Integrates with **OSINT feeds**, **CTI platforms**, and **Sigma rules** for threat-analysis.
 * Generate reports of a Silos activity.
-* Terminal and Web interfaces for framework management.
+* Terminal interface for framework management, called 'threatshell'.

 ## Architecture
 ```mermaid